 Stimuli

 Stimuli were presented on a BARCO monitor (Frame rate= 80 Hz; Reference Calibrator Plus; Barco Video and Communications, Belgium).
-All stimulus was generated using the stimulus description language (SDL) and presented using the ViSaGe stimulus generator (VSG; Visage, Cambridge Research Systems, UK).
-Where the orientation of a unit was recorded moving bars of 9 different orientations (18 directions) were presented to the neuron.
+All stimuli were generated using the stimulus description language (SDL) and presented using the ViSaGe stimulus generator (VSG; Visage, Cambridge Research Systems, UK).
+To assess the stimulus preferred orientation of a unit, moving bars of 9 different orientations (18 directions) were presented to the neuron.
 The eye that gave the weaker or no response was occluded.
 Width of the bar was usually set as the narrowest bar that could still elicit a good response.
 The length, polarity, contrast and speed of the moving bar were all customized to elicit the best response from the neuron.
-Once the orientation of the stimulus was determined, the animal was presented with sine-wave gratings to determine spatial frequency tuning of the neuron.
-To get the spatial frequency tuning of the neurons the contrast and size of the gratings were optimised and the spatial frequency was varied in steps between 0.1 and 0.3 cycles/degree.
+Once the orientation of the stimulus was determined, the animal was presented with sine-wave gratings to determine the spatial frequency tuning of the neuron.
+To obtain the spatial frequency tuning, the contrast and size of the gratings were optimised and the spatial frequency was varied in steps between 0.1 and 0.3 cycles/degree.
 This was repeated at four different orientations 45 degrees apart.

 Data Analysis

 All single unit and multi-unit recordings were templated using the Spike 2 software to isolate neurons.
-Each neuron had a distinct spike shape and the spike shapes that were similar (at least 60% tolerance) were grouped together as spikes from the same neuron.
+Each neuron at the recording site usually has a distinct set of spike parameters (shape, duration and amplitude of the components) and the spikes that were similar (with at least 60% overlap) were grouped together as spikes from the same neuron.
 For each stimulus condition, a stimulus marker was produced and exported to the spike 2 software.
 The spikes from a neuron and the stimulus markers for each stimulus presentation were exported to a text file and analysed using custom software in MATLAB (The Mathworks Inc, MA, USA),

 The spikes that followed the same stimulus were gathered and displayed in a post stimulus time histogram (PSTH) so that each PSTH displays the response of the neuron to one stimulus (eg: the response to a bar of a certain orientation).
-In order to build a PSTH, the spikes were grouped in 20 ms intervals and the number of spikes at each bin was divided by the bin width to get the firing rate of the neurons.
-The PSTH was then convolved with a Gaussian kernel (σ = 3 bins) to get the stimulus density function (SDF, see Figure 1 for example) to account for the variation in the trial by trial firing rate.
+In order to build a PSTH, the spikes were grouped in 20 ms intervals and the number of spikes in each bin was divided by the bin width (in seconds) to get the firing rate of the neurons (in spikes per second or Hz).
+The PSTH was then convolved with a Gaussian kernel (σ = 3 bins) to get the stimulus density function (SDF, see Figure 1 for example) to account for the variation in the trial-by-trial firing rate.
 Further measurements were performed on the SDF to define the response of the neurons to various stimuli.

-The response of the neuron to bars and gratings were quantified in different manners.
-For a moving bar, neurons showed a peak in response when the bar passed over their receptive fields.
+The response of the neuron to bars and gratings were quantified in different ways.
+For a moving bar, neurons showed a peak response when the bar passed over their receptive fields.
 Figure 1 is the SDF of a neuron to a moving bar.
 As the bar moves over the receptive field, a peak is observed in the SDF (one for each direction).
 The response of the neuron is then the maximum response at each of the peaks (shown by the red circles).